kailash-manasarovar/statement/docs/timeline/2023/september.md

 ### Ana does another turn

-- On another occasion we became embroiled in choreographed intrigue involving teachers from the conservatory.
+- On another occasion, we became embroiled in choreographed intrigue involving teachers from the conservatory.
+- When we got off the Las Rotas bus and started walking up the Calle La Mar, Ana the violin teacher "bumps" into us walking towards the conservatory at the crossroad.
+- She's extremely angry, raging in fact.
+Her face is thunder.
-- Coming back from Las Rotas, when we got off the bus, Ana the violin teacher "bumps" into us.
-She's extremely angry.
-I know it's another choreographed deceit and I know it's all intended for me to see and wonder about, and get stressed about.
+- I know it's another choreographed deceit, and I know it's all intended for me to see, and wonder about, and get stressed about.
 - I will [write to her friend Katia](../2024/january.md#january-18th-correspondence-to-katia-and-the-generalitat) about this in January.
 - Katia will ignore me completely.
-- Ana has timed it to meet us at exactly the right moment, and we have been constantly moving through the town and on public transport.
+- Ana has timed it so that our paths cross at exactly the right moment.
-- They knew exactly where I am at any given moment.
+- They knew exactly where I was at any given moment.
-- This could only be the case if they had full access to my mobile phone including the location function.

 ### Paqui does a turn too

 - We see Paqui Fornet too one afternoon.
+- We are coming back from the bus stop and walking through the town.
+- I say "hola Paqui", loudly.
+She is about 5 metres away from me.
-I say "hi" and she totally ignores me.
+- She totally ignores me.

 ## Alex and Paul